HairyDuck/ring-live-view-reconnector/README.md

 If you encounter any issues or have suggestions:
 1. Check the [Known Issues](https://github.com/HairyDuck/ring-live-view-reconnector/issues)
 2. Create a new issue if your problem isn't already listed
+3. Include debug logs if possible

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+To contribute:

+1. Fork the repository
+2. Create a new branch for your feature
+3. Make your changes
+4. Submit a pull request

+Please ensure your code follows the existing style and includes appropriate comments.

+## Development

+To work on this extension locally:

+1. Clone the repository
+2. Make your changes to the code
+3. Load the extension in Chrome using Developer mode
+4. Test your changes
+5. Submit a pull request with your improvements

+## Changelog

+### Version 1.0.0 (2024-02-19)
+- Initial release
+- Automatic reconnection functionality
+- Debug mode
+- Privacy-focused implementation

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- Thanks to all the Ring camera users who inspired this solution
+- Contributors who help improve this extension
+- Ring for their camera system (though this is an unofficial extension)